reinosk/reinosk.github.io/content/posts/htb/linux-fundamental/introduction/linux-structure.md

 Since Linux is free and open-source, the source code can be modified and distributed commercially or non-commercially by anyone.
 Linux-based operating systems run on servers, mainframes, desktops, embedded systems such as routers, televisions, video game consoles, and more.
 The overall Android operating system that runs on smartphones and tablets is based on the Linux kernel, and because of this, Linux is the most widely installed operating system.

 Linux is an operating system like Windows, iOS, Android, or macOS.
 An OS is software that manages all of the hardware resources associated with our computer.
 That means that an OS manages the whole communication between software and hardware.
 Also, there exist many different distributions (distro).
 It is like a version of Windows operating systems.

-With the interactive instances, we get access to the Pwnbox, a customized version of Parrot OS.
-This will be the primary OS we will work with through the modules.
-Parrot OS is a Debian-based Linux distribution that focuses on security, privacy, and development.

 ### Philosophy